EESSI/docs/docs/test-suite/writing-portable-tests.md

 The test suite contains a combination of real-life use cases for end-user scientific software (e.g. tests for GROMACS, TensorFlow, CP2K, OpenFOAM, etc) and low level tests (e.g. OSU Microbenchmarks).

 The tests in the EESSI test suite are developed using the [ReFrame HPC testing framework](https://reframe-hpc.readthedocs.io/en/stable/).
 Typically, ReFrame tests hardcode system specific information (core counts, performance references, etc) in the test definition.
-The EESSI test suite aims to be portable, and implements a series of standard [hooks](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) to replace information that is typically hardcoded.
+The EESSI test suite aims to be portable, and implements a [mixin class](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/eessi_mixin.py) that invokes a series of standard [hooks](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/hooks.py) to replace information that is typically hardcoded.
 All system-specific information is then limited to the ReFrame configuration file.
 As an example: rather than hardcoding that a test should run with 128 tasks (i.e. because a system has 128 core nodes), the EESSI test suite has a hook that can define a test should be run on a "single, full node".
 The hook queries the ReFrame configuration file for the amount of cores per node, and specifies this number as the corresponding amount of tasks.
 Thus, on a 64-core node, this test would run with 64 tasks, while on a 128-core node, it would run 128 tasks.

 ## Test requirements